Give Me Five - FAQs

 Should all families receive a top up?

-Increasing child benefit by £5 a week would not only lift 30,000 children out of poverty, it would also help keep children out of poverty and help all families cover the additional costs of having a child.
+Increasing child benefit by £5 a week would not only lift tens of thousands of children out of poverty, it would also help keep children out of poverty and help all families cover the additional costs of having a child.

 Avoiding complicated means-testing also ensures more of those in most need, get the top up.